martrik/prosper-agent/README.md

 ### AI Services

 - OpenAI API key for the LLM inference
+- Cartesia API key for speech-to-text and text-to-speech
 - Deepgram API key for speech-to-text
-- Cartesia API key for text-to-speech

 ### Database